Skip to main content

 Grassland and towpath verges can extend many miles along our canals and rivers, and support a rich variety of flora and fauna.
 Even narrow verges can be important oases for wildlife in towns and cities.

-Who might live here?
+Who might live in grassland?

 Flowery towpaths are important spaces for wildflowers to grow and thrive, which in turn attract a whole range of pollinators including bees, butterflies and dragonflies.